PARKBONG/Gocator-ROS1/README.md

 - Ensure the sensor is properly connected via Ethernet
 - Check firewall settings allow communication on the 192.168.1.0/24 subnet
 - Verify network interface configuration using the provided `set_ip.sh` script
-- All the setting/Congifuration from Chrome(192.168.1.10) web interface will override/affect on this packages.
+- All the settings/congifurations from Chrome(192.168.1.10) web interface will affect this packages.